What You Need To Know About The New Documents On The 2016 Trump Tower Meeting

 Records show that Trump Jr. made a series of phone calls at the time he was setting up the meeting in Trump Tower.
 Two of them were to a blocked number.
 Trump Jr. was asked whether those calls were to his father.
 He said he couldn't remember.
 Other witnesses have told the congressional committees that Trump uses a blocked number.

-If law enforcement investigators could substantiate that Trump Jr.'s calls did go to Trump senior during this period, that might undercut the president's denials that he was aware of the Russian outreach.
+If law enforcement investigators could substantiate that Trump Jr.'s calls did go to Trump Sr. during this period, that might undercut the president's denials that he was aware of the Russian outreach.

 When asked about the process by which he and the White House crafted the initial statement about the meeting — a statement that did not accurately represent what the principals knew about it — Trump Jr. also told the committee he didn't deal with his father.
-Instead, he said, he talked with then-White House communications director Hope Hicks, and he wasn't aware about what she might have discussed with the president.
+Instead, he said, he talked with then-White House Communications Director Hope Hicks, and he wasn't aware of what she might have discussed with the president.

 In fact, Trump Jr. said, Hicks asked him whether he wanted to speak to the president and, in Trump Jr.'s telling, he said no: "I chose not to because I didn't want to bring him into something that he had nothing to do with."